mgalardini/pyseer/docs/usage.rst

 phenotype is assumed (only relevant for the fixed effect model), otherwise a continuous phenotype is used.
 Use ``--continuous`` to force this behaviour.

+.. warning:: Using numbers as the sample names has been reported to cause problems in some modes and versions of pyseer.
+While we have tried to fix this issue, if you run into trouble try chaning your sample names into a string (e.g. by adding an underscore at the end of every name).

 Covariate files (``--covariates``) must be tab-delimited with a header row, and the first column must contain the sample names::